SciML/ParameterizedFunctions.jl/README.md

 the parameters must be accessible by the solver function.
 These use call overloading generate a type which acts like a function `f(t,u,du)` but has access to many more features.
-For example, a `ParameterizedFunction` can contain a function for the Jacobian or Inverse Jacboian.
+For example, a `ParameterizedFunction` can contain a function for the Jacobian or Inverse Jacobian.
 If such functions exist, the solvers can use them to increase the speed of computations.
 If they don't exist, the solvers will ignore them.
 Since `ParameterizedFunction` is a subtype of `Function`, these can be used anywhere that a function can be used, just with the extra functionality ignored.